Technology and Soviet society

 Education, science and technology

-“Science and technology have played a special role in the history of the Soviet Union,” explains Dr. Mikhail Turnyanskiy of the EURO-FUSION organisation.
-Euro Fusion coordinates the activities of the European countries in the construction of the Tokamak fusion reactor ITER in Southern France.
+"Science and technology played a special role in the history of the Soviet Union," explains Dr. Mikhail Turnyanskiy of the EURO-fusion organization.
+EUROfusion coordinates the activities of the European states in the construction of the Tokamak fusion reactor ITER in Southern France.
 Dr. Turnyanskiy emphasizes the special role of the broad educational efforts that the Soviet leadership began immediately after the October Revolution of 1917.
 For the communist revolutionaries, the fulfilment of their dreams for the future was linked to the development of education, science and technology.

-The period of Stalinism, in which numerous scientists and technicians were arrested and disappeared in the GULAG, significantly slowed down the modernisation of Russia.
-But after the Second World War technological change accelerated rapidly.
-“If you imagine the state in which the Soviet Union was after the end of the Second World War and that only 10 years later this country was able to transport the first Sputnik into space, then that is something that has astonished the world public,” explains the historian Professor Julia Richers of the University of Bern.
+The period of Stalinism, in which numerous scientists and technicians were arrested and disappeared in the GULAG, significantly slowed down the modernization of Russia, but after the Second World War the technological change accelerated rapidly.
+"If you imagine the state in which the Soviet Union was after the Second World War and that only 10 years later this country was able to transport the first Sputnik into space, then this is something that has astonished the world public," explains the historian Professor Julia Richers of the University of Bern.

 Technology and the Cold War

-Many of the great Soviet technological projects are connected with the arms race in the Cold War.
-This also applies to space travel.
-Or nuclear energy – in the form of nuclear fission and fusion.
+Many of the major Soviet technological projects are related to the Cold War arms race.
+So was space travel.
+Or nuclear energy - in the form of nuclear fission and fusion.
 But Soviet scientists and engineers are intensively involved in civilian projects.
-So Andrei Sakharov, the later Nobel Peace Prize winner, who already designed the concept of the Tokamak fusion reactor in the mid-1950s.
-Sakharov was shocked by the effect of the H-bomb that he had co-developed himself.
-“Your test changed everything in me,” he writes in his memoirs.
+So Andrei Sakharov, who later won the Nobel Peace Prize.
+Sakharov was shocked by the effect of the H-bomb, which he had co-developed himself.
+"Your test changed everything in me," he writes in his memoirs.

-Or Sergej Koroljow, the “father” of the R7 rocket, which carried the Sputnik into space and is still very reliable as Soyuz rocket in civil space travel.
-Korolyov convinced the part and head of state Nikita Khrushchev of the benefits of civil space travel – for the prestige of the country and for science.
-The launch of Sputnik, the first earth satellite of mankind, and the first space traveller of mankind Yuri Gagarin stand for the great pioneering achievements of Soviet technology.
-Just as the first woman in space, Valentina Tereshkova, became the celebrated symbol of a socialist society, in which equality between men and women was to be achieved.
+A further example is Sergej Koroljow, the developer of the R7 rocket, which carried the Sputnik into space and is still very reliable as Soyuz rocket in civil space travel.
+Korolyov convinces the party and state leader Nikita Khrushchev of the benefits of civil space travel - for the prestige of the country and for science.
+The launch of Sputnik, mankind's first earth satellite, and Yuri Gagarin, mankind's first space traveler, stand for the great pioneering achievements of Soviet technology.
+Just as the first woman in space, Valentina Tereshkova, became the celebrated symbol of the social world of socialism, in which equality between men and women was to be achieved.
 Prestige and propaganda play a major role in financing major technological projects.

 The technological superpower